 Rosa Mystica: The Second Phase of Treatment

 The Conservation Center is honored to partner with the Illinois Patrons of the Arts in the Vatican Museums to treat The Annunciation.
-Please enjoy this video explaining our first phase of treatment for the piece, included in their five-part lecture series, Rosa Mystica: A Journey of Renewal and Restoration.
+Please enjoy this video explaining our second phase of treatment for the piece, included in their five-part lecture series, Rosa Mystica: A Journey of Renewal and Restoration.

 Seascape Escape